MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 * A temporary error.
 You can retry by retraining your model again by selecting **Edit model**.
 * The documents that you uploaded for training don’t meet the [Form-processing model requirements](./form-processing-model-requirements.md).

+## Error when using Pages parameter in a Form processing flow
+If you get the error message **_“Flow save failed with code 'WorkflowOperationParametersExtraParameter' and message 'The API operation does not contain a definition for parameter 'item/requestv2/pages'.'”_** when saving a form processing flow with **Pages** parameter specified, it means your model needs to be republished.
+To solve that issue, go to your model's page in AI Builder, unpublish and republish your model.

 ## "The current environment doesn’t meet the minimum requirements" error message

 The **_“The current environment doesn't meet the minimum requirements”_** error message occurs when the Microsoft Dataverse database in the environment where you are creating your model doesn't have the latest updates installed.
 To solve this, create a support request in the Power Platform admin center to request that the latest AI Builder updates be installed in your Dataverse database.